ibtehaj95/project-dating-site/project-idea.md

 # Visual Setting

-The room can have multiple socializing spaces, like bars, sitting areas, arcades, bakeries, kiosks, smoking areas, shops to buy chocolates and flowers.
+The room can have multiple socializing spaces, like bars, sitting areas, arcades (use in mini games), bakeries, kiosks, smoking areas, shops to buy chocolates and flowers.
 These spaces will have a fixed capacity, but each user can only stay there for an hour and won’t be allowed back until after 4 hours have passed.

+# Mini Games

+People can go and play games together, like darts, arcade games (space invaders, racing), snooker, airhockey

 # Role of AI